LeaHartl/ProcessGlaciers_2023/readme.md

 * ErrorPlots.py : makes plot of uncertainties vs slope / boxplot (reads csv files generated in plot_standardization_tirol.py)

+* SlopeAspect.py compute and save slope and aspect rasters for 2017/18.

 ------
+note: updated xdem to 0.0.10 and GU to 0.0.12.
+GU breaks for more recent versions (0.0.15)

 ## Shapefile processing:
 start with pangea files.